Screening operators and Parabolic inductions for Affine W-algebras (with an appendix by Shigenori Nakatsuka): Introduction

-\quad The author is grateful to his supervisor Tomoyuki Arakawa for valuable discussions and lots of advice to improve this paper.
-He thanks to Shigernori Nakatsuka for useful comments and discussions.
-He wishes to express his gratitude to Boris Feigin for sharing his ideas and useful discussions for Theorem B. He is grateful to Hiraku Nakajima for valuable comments, which triggered Theorem A. Some part of this work was done while he was visiting M.I.T. and National Research University Higher School of Economics in 2016.
-He is grateful to those institutes for their hospitality.
+\quad N.G. is grateful to his supervisor Tomoyuki Arakawa for valuable discussions and lots of advice to improve this paper.
+He wishes to express his gratitude to Boris Feigin for sharing his ideas and useful discussions for Theorem B. He is grateful to Hiraku Nakajima for valuable comments, which triggered Theorem A. Some part of this work was done while N.G. was visiting M.I.T. and National Research University Higher School of Economics in 2016, and N.G. and S.N. were visiting National Cheng Kung University in 2019.
+They are grateful to those institutes for their hospitality.